 In 2008, Title 24 regulations in California began requiring all new homes (and home remodels) to install energy efficient lighting, including lights with GU24 lamp fittings.
 A GU24 lamp fitting is a bi-pin connector for compact fluorescent lamps (CFL) or LED lamps.
 It uses a twist-lock bi-pin connector instead of a traditional Edison screw fitting (E26 or E27)

-If you’re installing a Smart Security Light, a Companion Light, or a Camera Floodlight, you’ll be replacing your entire light fixture (lamp fittings and all), so there is not need to buy a special adapter (unless you prefer to use GU24 bulbs).
+If you’re installing a Camera Porch Light or a Camera Floodlight, you’ll be replacing your entire light fixture (lamp fittings and all), so there is not need to buy a special adapter (unless you prefer to use GU24 bulbs).